-In light of these staggering statistics, this article presents research on how cardiac remote patient monitoring technologies can potentially enhance outcomes for individuals with cardiovascular diseases.
+In light of these staggering statistics, this article presents research on how cardiac remote patient monitoring technologies are making a difference for individuals with cardiovascular diseases.

 The History of Remote Patient Monitoring for Heart Disease Patients

-A healthy lifestyle including no smoking, regular exercise, a balanced diet, and heart health. is paramount in preventing and managing heart disease.
 Unfortunately, often with heart disease, there are no symptoms until a heart attack, heart failure, or arrhythmia strikes.
 This is why high blood pressure is called the “silent killer.”
+A healthy lifestyle includes no smoking, regular exercise, a balanced diet, and heart health.
 Protecting patients from these hidden dangers requires heightened awareness of risks, lifestyle changes, and frequent blood pressure monitoring.

-This sobering reality propelled Ahmed Fawzi Otoom and his team in 2014 to research and develop a continuous, real-time remote patient monitoring system designed to monitor the heart.
+This sobering reality propelled Ahmed Fawzi Otoom and a team of researchers to develop a continuous, real-time remote patient monitoring system designed to monitor the heart.
 His objective was to identify and address any cardiac issues promptly.
-Since 2014, remote patient monitoring technology has significantly improved, particularly for patients managing chronic cardiovascular conditions.
+Since 2014, remote patient monitoring technology has advanced, particularly for chronic cardiovascular conditions.

-Today, researchers continue exploring new telehealth possibilities to enhance cardiac care.
-The use of FDA-cleared cardiac remote patient monitoring devices has emerged as an effective means of providing comprehensive insights into patients’ cardiac health.
-The following section explores remote patient monitoring and heart disease.
+Today, researchers continue exploring new possibilities to enhance cardiac care.
+The use of FDA-cleared cardiac remote patient monitoring devices offer an effective means for providing comprehensive insights into patients’ cardiac health.
+The following section explores how remote patient monitoring is used for heart disease.

 Remote Patient Monitoring and Heart Disease